 Any type of light bulb can be used, not a specific one preferred.

 Period: 1970s – Mid-Century Modern.

 Manufacturer: AV Mazzega, Murano, Italy.

 Other versions: This AV Mazzega LS 185 pendant lamp exists in a few colours.
 Other versions exists, but they al have another number.

-This pendant lamp was also produced for Kalmar Franken from Austria.
+This pendant lamp was also sold by Kalmar Franken from Austria.
 It exists with both labels.
-A pendant lamp with 3 leaves was also produced for Kalmar Franken.
+A pendant lamp with 3 leaves was also sold by Kalmar Franken.
 You can find it over here.